LeoFuso/argo/columba.md

 ## Of Columba parser

-There is no required pre-defined order of appearence for the source files, nor should you worry about inline definitions vs separeted file definitions, and duplicated resolutions are ignored by default.
+There is no required pre-defined order of appearance for the source files, nor should you worry about inline definitions vs multiple file definitions, and duplicated resolutions are ignored by default.
 The parser component of the plugin tries its best to ensure a smooth experience regarding Schema dependencies, but the parser can fail.
 If that's the case, please open an issue about it!